Cray-HPE/docs-csm/operations/image_management/Build_a_New_UAN_Image_Using_the_Default_Recipe.md

 1. Perform the [Build an Image Using IMS REST Service](Build_an_Image_Using_IMS_REST_Service.md) procedure in order to build the UAN image from the modified recipe.
 Use the `id` of the new image recipe.

-## Build the UAN Image Automatically Using IMS
+## Build the UAN image automatically using IMS

 This procedure does not need to be followed if choosing to build the UAN image manually.